isomerpages/imh-smhc/_speakers/Track Speakers/Ms Loo Wei Leng.md

 Ms Loo Wei Leng participated in Dementia Singapore’s Voices for Hope programme, Cohort 10, in 2022.

-She is Dwayne’s elder sister and care partner.
-Wei Leng has worked with various MNCs in the area of end-to-end supply chain management within the retail and wholesale distribution of consumer products.
+She is Mr Dwayne Loo’s elder sister and care partner.
+Ms Loo has worked with various MNCs in the area of end-to-end supply chain management within the retail and wholesale distribution of consumer products.